GlobalFishingWatch/globalfishingwatch.github.io/data.md

 # Data

-We at Global Fishing Watch are committed to making, as much as possible, our our data freely available and code open source.
+We at Global Fishing Watch are committed to making, as much as possible, our our data freely available and our code open source.
 Below are links to the main datasets that we are making available.
 Note that we are continually updating these data, so check back for newer versions.

 Below are links to our data pages.